Open seating workspaces aren’t what they’re cracked up to be

 Developing a regular meditation practice

-Developing a regular meditation practice (as I teach in my free report eBook), can benefit you in many ways.
+Developing a regular meditation practice, can benefit you in many ways.
 Chief among them is the rewiring of your brain pathways that serve to defuse your amygdala and empower your cerebral cortex.

 That’s a very clinical way of stating that meditation, over time, helps us avoid the fight-or-flight responses by empowering our cognitive brain centers and promoting real-time awareness.
 Increased real-time awareness leads to the decreased reliance on the fight-or-flight response to avoiding danger and an increasingly real-time, considered response.

-As Austrian psychologist and Nazi POW Victor Frankl once wrote,
+As Austrian psychologist and Nazi prisoner-of-war, Victor Frankl once wrote,

 “Between stimulus and response, there is a space and within that space is the power to choose our response.
 In our response lies our growth and our freedom.”

 Meditation, over time, increases this space and fills it with real-time awareness thereby providing us with a fertile medium for growth and freedom while decreasing our automatic stress responses.